Q: How can I apply to the University of Maryland (UMD)?

 Q: I made an error with my social security number.
 What should I do?

-If you listed the incorrect social security number on your application, please call the Undergraduate Admissions office and we will provide you with next steps for resolving this issue.
-Do not send your correct number or a card copy in an email to our office.
+If you listed the incorrect social security number on your application, please email us and we will provide you with next steps for resolving this issue.
+Do not include your corrected number or a card copy in your email to our office, but rather your full name and date of birth and then a message regarding the mistake.
+Please include "SSN Error" in the subject line of your email.

 Q: I have changes to my demographic information since submitting my application.
 How can I correct this?

-Send us an email.
-In the body of the email, please write your full name, date of birth, and the high school you attend along with any demographic information that should by updated.
+Please email us using the subject line "App Demo Changes".
+In the body of the email, please write your full name, date of birth and the high school you attend along with any demographic information that should be updated.

 Q: How will I know when my admission decision is available for review?

-The Office of Undergraduate Admissions will send you an email to notify you when your admissions decision is ready.
+The Office of Undergraduate Admissions will send you an email to notify you when your admission decision is ready on the MyCoalition platform.
 Follow the instructions listed in the email to view your admission decision online.
 For security purposes, please note that we cannot reveal admission decisions over the phone.

 If you are offered admission to Maryland, you will also receive a general welcome letter from Undergraduate Admissions in the mail a few days later.